 SVGMD monitors groundwater levels using monitoring wells located throughout the District, meters all active large-capacity wells (100 gallons per minute or larger and any with larger than 6-inch casings), prepares technical reports and evaluations on groundwater, reviews development project proposals within District boundaries and executes all other powers invested in the district by SB 1391 and the Sustainable Groundwater Management Act.

 The Sierra Valley Groundwater basin (DWR basin # 5-12.01) is currently ranked a Medium-Priority Basin under the California’s 2014 Sustainable Groundwater Management Act (SGMA).
 (New ranking information is due out Summer 2017.)
 As a groundwater agency that was created by statute, SVGMD is deemed the exclusive Groundwater Sustainability Agency under SGMA for the area of the Sierra Valley Groundwater Basin within District boundaries.
 Groundwater basins with a Medium Priority ranking are required to develop a Groundwater Sustainability Plan by January 31, 2022.
 If you are interested in receiving updates and participating in the Groundwater Sustainability Plan development process, please email a request to be added to SVGMD’s SGMA stakeholder list using the email address at the bottom of this page.

-Jenny Gant (Secretary) - (redacted)
+Jenny Gant (board clerk) - (redacted)